This article will help you get familiar with the representation of an Excel workbook in the model of SpreadProcessing.

 Find and Replace: The Workbook class offers friendly API that allows you to find and replace text and numbers in all worksheets it contains.
 For more information about the feature see the Find and Replace article.

 Protection: The feature lets you prevent users from modifying the structure of the workbook: adding, removing, renaming or reordering sheets.
+Learn how to use it in the Workbook Protection help topic.

 *This documentation is neither affiliated with, nor authorized, sponsored, or approved by, Microsoft® Corporation.